MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 ## Upgrading in a test environment

-It is recommended that you use a test environment to practice the process of upgrading Microsoft Dynamics GP, additional components, modified forms and reports, and customizations.
-By using a test environment, you can resolve any potential issues that may occur before you upgrade your current release of Microsoft Dynamics GP.
-You also can estimate the time it will take to upgrade your current release to Microsoft Dynamics GP 2018.
-A test environment also allows users to test their day-to-day tasks to ensure that processes are working properly, and to learn the new features and modules in Microsoft Dynamics GP 2018.
+It is recommended that you use a test environment to practice the process of upgrading [!INCLUDE[prodshort](../includes/prodshort.md)], additional components, modified forms and reports, and customizations.
+By using a test environment, you can resolve any potential issues that may occur before you upgrade your current release of [!INCLUDE[prodshort](../includes/prodshort.md)].
+You also can estimate the time it will take to upgrade your current release to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
+A test environment also allows users to test their day-to-day tasks to ensure that processes are working properly, and to learn the new features and modules in [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.

 A test environment can be a single server or a server with one or more client computers where an upgrade takes place.
 The client computers can be used for testing and training purposes.
 There isn’t a required number of computers that need to be involved in a test environment.